U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Writing a Text Version

-Text versions, no matter what media they are designed for, should include the following elements:
+Text versions should include the following elements:

 - All spoken dialogue

 - A description of all important events and actions that occur in the file

 - Anything displayed visually in the file, such as words or symbols

 A visitor should be able to read a text version and understand all of the major themes and messages in a multimedia file.